 A Hefty Price Tag

 It’s expensive to transform homes into smart homes.
-For starters, you’ll need to buy all new smart home appliances, devices, switches, and plugs to automate your lighting, climate control, security system, etc. Smart home maintenance will also put a dent in your wallet, since digitally integrated appliances and devices are often more expensive to repair than their traditional counterparts.
-This is because their technology is more delicate and prone to high-tech malfunctions, which will therefore need more frequent and sophisticated (i.e., costly) repairs.
+For starters, you’ll need to buy all new smart home appliances, devices, switches, and plugs to automate your lighting, climate control, security system, etc. Smart home maintenance may also put a dent in your wallet, since digitally integrated appliances and devices are often more expensive to repair than their traditional counterparts.
+This is because their technology is more delicate and prone to high-tech malfunctions, which can therefore need more frequent and sophisticated (i.e., costly) repairs.

 Can’t we all just get along?